GioNarman/IBM-Project-web-scraping/README.md

 Table of contents:

-Define a Function that Makes a Graph
+Define a Function that Makes a Graph;
-Question 1: Use yfinance to Extract Stock Data Question 2: Use Webscraping to Extract Tesla Revenue Data Question 3: Use yfinance to Extract Stock Data Question 4: Use Webscraping to Extract GME Revenue Data Question 5: Plot Tesla Stock Graph
+Use yfinance to Extract Stock Data;
+Use Webscraping to Extract Tesla Revenue Data;
+Use yfinance to Extract Stock Data;
+Use Webscraping to Extract GME Revenue Data;
+Plot Tesla Stock Graph;
-Question 6: Plot GameStop Stock Graph
+Plot GameStop Stock Graph;